Coronavirus Disease (COVID-19) Information

 The university will be taking a number of steps to protect the safety of employees and encourages staff to take precautions at all times, whether or not they are at work.
 If you are required and able to work and choose not to do so, please contact Labor and Employee Relations to discuss your options.

-Student employees may work as long as you can ensure social distancing and other safety protocols, provide training, and your dean or director has verified that you can comply with the 25 percent staffing ratio.
-Student employees must be provided with masks.
-Email firstname.lastname@example.org starting June 29 to request masks for students.
+Student employees may work as long as you can ensure social distancing and other safety protocols, provide training, and your dean or director has verified that you can comply with the 50 percent staffing ratio.
+Student employees may get there masks at the same locations masks are being provided to all students.

 A phased research reengagement plan has been drafted and shared with research faculty.
 The plan helps faculty assess their ability to comply with social distancing and other COVID-19-related requirements and mandates the use of an application for reengaging labs that have not been operational during the stay-at-home order.
 Contact your lab supervisor or the Office of Research Compliance for more information.